yangwu1227/terraform-templates/docs/aws/optuna_sagemaker_studio.md

 - **Provisioned Resources:**

-  - **VPC**: Defines a Virtual Private Cloud (VPC) for network isolation with DNS support enabled.
+  - **VPC**: Defines a Virtual Private Cloud (VPC) for network isolation.

-  - **Public Subnets**: Dynamically creates public subnets across two availability zones.
+  - **Subnets**: Creates public and private subnets for resource placement.

   - **Internet Gateway**: Enables internet access for public subnets.

+  - **NAT Gateways**: Provides internet access for private subnets.

-  - **Route Tables**: Configures routing for public subnets with default routes to the internet gateway.
+  - **Route Tables**: Manages routing within the VPC for public and private subnets.

-- **Key Design:**

-  - Uses dynamic subnet CIDR allocation based on the VPC CIDR block.

-  - Automatically selects availability zones with "opt-in-not-required" status.

 - **Dependencies:**

-  - Provides networking for SageMaker Studio and other resources.
+  - Other resources, such as RDS and SageMaker, rely on the VPC and its subnets for network configuration.

   - Security groups (from `security_groups.tf`) are tied to this VPC.